School of Geography

 , Jane works in the Indian Himalayas examining gender, work, youth and social transformation from the perspective of social geography, cultural anthropology and development studies.

 - Frankline Anum Ndi.
 Frankline's research examines the effects of oil palm plantations, and the politics of land tenure in the South West Region of Cameroon.
 Supervisors: Associate Professor Simon Batterbury and Dr Wolfram Dressler.

 - Angeliki Balayannis.
 Angeliki is a cultural geographer interested in waste, ethics, and chemical geographies.
 Her doctoral research follows the toxic materialities of chemical stockpiles.
 Supervisors: Dr Rachel Hughes and Professor Jon Barnett.

 - Xiao Han.
-Xiao’s research examines the consequences and the framing of China's engagement in African dam construction.
-Supervisors: Professor Michael Webber, Professor Mark Wang, Dr Brooke Wilmsen.
+Xiao's thesis aims to clarify the goals, practices and consequences of Chinese outward investment, through the lens of the Chinese government's and corporations' engagement in African dam construction.
+Supervisors: Professor Michael Webber, Professor Mark Wang and Dr Brooke Wilmsen.

 - Peter Kamstra.
 Pete's doctoral research explores the relationship between people's risk perceptions and their behaviour on high-risk rocky coasts.
 He is interested in people's spatial understanding of risk and how it influences their movement.
 Supervisors: Associate Professor David Kennedy and Dr Brian Cook.